ChrisDeFreitas/guitarjoe/README.md

 ## Updates

+#### 20211020:
+When in FretSelect mode (selecting more than one note) the app wil now search all scales for those notes.
+Before it was only searching the standard Western scales: major, minor, pentatonic, and blues.

+Created Fret.jsx to offload processing from FrePnl.render().
+This has been begging to be done and resolves a few issues that were lost in the complexity.
+Fret.jsx only formulates HTML.
+Logic and event handling remain in FretPnl.jsx.
+Requires a little more attention but its a good start at simplifying things.

+After playing with [Framer Motion](https://www.framer.com/motion/) a little more, I found that I could adapt existing state handlers to work with Motion.
+I'm very impressed with Motion's stability and documentation.
+I'll be incorporating it more widely to replace some Javascript logic.

+- upgraded to v0.1.7
+- fixed bug in duplicate function: some values were not transferred to duplicated Fretboard
+- fixed bug: disabled frets can be selected
+- fixed bug: selecting the blank interval would cause a crash
+- resolved: clicking a fretbar with a button no longer activates button.onclick because user should click button.
+This prevents accidental button clicks on iPad/iPhone.
+- created Fret.jsx to simplify and consolidate FrePnl.render()
+- FretSelect scale matches now match against all scales
+- AboutDlg update: made headings standout to improved readability
+- added spin animations to buttons
+- synchronized and optimized animations

 #### 20211015:
 Implemented simple animations with [Framer Motion](https://www.framer.com/motion/).
 It was applied to InfoPnl lists to provide a smoother user interaction.
 The implementation is fairly basic, as a broader implementation will require a new level of state management, which will be down the road a bit.